shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

-## Part:1 Lab 01 - Enable Microsoft Defender for Cloud
+## Part:1 Lab 01 - Setup Sentinel Environment

 ## Lab scenario
  You are a Security Operations Analyst working at a company that is implementing Microsoft 365 Defender.
 You start by assigning preset security policies in EOP and Microsoft Defender for Office 365.